I know you are wondering if several other mid-range monitors are available in the market then why, Yamaha?

-Yamaha MSP5A is the best fit for your home studio as it can adjust to any kind of studio.
-This Yamaha studio monitor is very compact in size and you can place it on your recording table easily.
+Yamaha MSP5A is the best fit for your home studio as it can adjust to any kind of studios.
+This Yamaha studio monitor is very compact in size so you can place it on your recording table easily.

 Here are some features of MSP5A Yamaha studio monitor.

-- MSP5A features a 5-inch cone LF woofer with 40-watt amp and 1-inch dome tweeter with 27-watt amp power.
+- MSP5A features a 5-inch cone LF woofer with 40-watt amp and 1-inch titanium dome tweeter with 27-watt amp power.

 - MSP5A has a superior magnetic shield which reduces the noise generated by the external digital signals like mobile phones etc.

 - You can connect any instrument and recording equipment with its XLR (balanced) and 1/4″ (unbalanced) inputs.

-These are the 3 best Yamaha studio monitors.
+Here wer the 3 best Yamaha studio monitors.
 Now it’s your time to choose one of them which transform your mix into a pro mix.

 Though all the three studio monitors are the best monitors in the world I strongly recommend, own Yamaha HS5 or HS8 because I have tested this model and very satisfied with the mix quality, bass line and also the mid-range.

 Share this article if you like and if you have any question comment box is waiting for you.